 Remove the battery when you store your computer for an extended period of time.
 A battery discharges during prolonged storage.
-After a long storage period, recharge the battery fully before you use it (see Charging the Battery).
+After a long storage period, recharge the battery fully (see "Charging the Battery" on page 33) before you use it.